foolscapcon/foolscap-newsletter/_emails/2020-09-18-invitation-to-discord-and-jackbox-games.md

 (For those of you new to Discord, we’ve prepared a quick intro to its videoconference settings here: <https://www.foolscap.org/discord-overview/> .)

-# "So it's at 7:00 on Thursday?"
+# “So it’s at 7:00 p.m. on Thursday?”

-Yes, that's when we'll all gather on Discord in the General Voice Channel.
+Correct!
+That’s when we’ll all gather on Discord in the General voice channel.
 You may want to show up a few minutes early to test your audio/video settings one last time.
-Then we'll break out the games and let the merriment commence.
+Then we’ll break out the games and let the merriment commence.

-# "Games stress me out.
-Do I have to play?"
+# “Games stress me out.
+Do I have to play?”

-No, you are welcome to join the channel but not the games and shout encouragement as an audience.
-Or wander back to the text channel Commons to hang out in a quieter space.
-But it would be fun to "see" you.
+Not at all!
+You are welcome to join the channel and just shout encouragement, or wander back to the Commons channel for some text chat in a quieter atmosphere.
+But it would be fun to “see” you!